yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

     ##  F  M
     ## 10 20

 It looks like a third of all top users are womes, but in the top 10 users there are 6 women.
-Better than I expected, actually.
+Better than I expected, to be honest.
 So, well done, ladies!

 #### GETTING FRIENDS NETWORK

 Now, this was the trickiest part of this project: extracting top users' friends list and putting it all in one data frame.
-As you ma be aware, Twitter API has a limit od downloading information on 15 accounts in 15 minutes.
+As you ma be aware, Twitter API allows you to download information only on 15 accounts in 15 minutes.
 So for my list, I had to break it up into 2 steps, 15 users each and then I named each list according to the top user they refer to:

 ``` r
 top_30_usernames <- top30_lookup$screen_name